Wild tortoises eat small stones, rocks, or pebbles due to a deficiency in their diet or routine.

 Tortoises may forage for food by eating rocks, pebbles, or broken pieces of toys.

 The best way to prevent this is by offering real food that a tortoise can seek out.
-Hiding berries, greens, and pellets around the enclosure will give a tortoise better things to eat than rocks.
+Hiding berries, greens, and pellets around the enclosure will give a tortoise better food than rocks.

 If you got your tortoise from another owner, and it was routinely left calcium deficient and bored, it may have developed a habit of eating rocks.